OlenaT2021/markdown_text_exercise/hometask exercise.md

 _Figure 8_

 ## Add new nodes
-New nodes, for example, can be added to the navigation tree in order to add either a category, a fluorinated gas (Fgas), a fuel, a livestock type, or a subdivision in the LULUCF sector.
+You can add new nodes to the navigation tree to add either a category, a fluorinated gas (Fgas), a fuel, a livestock type, or a subdivision in the LULUCF sector.

-User-defined items can be added for:
+You can add user-defined items for:
    * Categories indicated as "Other (please specify)"
    * LULUCF subdivision
    * User-defined fuels